TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Conclusion

 \section{Conclusion}

-This paper proposes a novel action-level backdoor attack framework TrojanTO, which demonstrates effectiveness across different RL tasks, TO models, and attack scenarios.
+This paper proposes TrojanTO, a novel post-training, action-level backdoor attack framework for TO models.
+It demonstrates effectiveness across different RL tasks, TO models, and attack scenarios.
 A comprehensive investigation reveals that the core of action-level backdoors against TO models lies in the design of triggers rather than in reward manipulation.
-Based on the concept of consistency poisoning, TrojanTO can construct powerful backdoor attacks with a very low attack budget, while having a negligible impact on normal task performance.
-We hope that this study can facilitate further research into the security of TO models for the community.
+Guided by this insight, TrojanTO leverages a consistency poisoning strategy to construct backdoors with a minimal attack budget, while maintaining a negligible impact on the agent's benign performance.
+We hope this study facilitates further research into the security of TO models and raises community awareness.